+A classic recipe for Bun Cha, a delicious Vietnamese noodle dish with pork meatballs.
 My latest contribution to Discovery, the in-flight magazine for Cathay Pacific, is currently out now on all Cathay Pacific and Cathay Dragon flights.
 This month’s foodie feature is the classic Vietnamese dish called bun cha, consisting of grilled pork meatballs served with an abundance of fresh herbs on a bed of vermicelli noodles.
-A Vietnamese dipping sauce, called nouc cham, is essential to this dish to dress the noodles and to add a
+A Vietnamese dipping sauce, called nouc

 This year, Chinese New Year is celebrated on 8 February 2016 to mark the Year of the Monkey.
 The equivalent Vietnamese celebration is called Tet, one of the most important events in my family’s calendar.
 As a child, my mother went to great lengths each year to prepare a feast which could feed our entire neighbourhood.
 The menu always featured a sticky rice cake filled with mung beans and pork, a turnip cake, endless